Transcript

 Okay.

 Now if I open the scan I can see that there are less issues.
-Actually you can see also more details into here.
-I fixed three actually, sorry, four issues in the secure policy and specifically the the one that I was expecting about the CRUD fRS.
+Actually you can see also more details in here.
+I fixed three — actually, sorry, four issues in the secure policy and specifically the one that I was expecting about the CRUD/FLS.

-Here, one yeah.
-One interesting detail is that, so the the the scan is not performed locally, but actually is performed in the cloud by the Klaytn engine.
+Here, one interesting detail is that the scan is not performed locally, but actually is performed in the cloud by the Clayton engine.

-And the reason is that it's not, just a scan of the current file, but actually is a scan of the full code base because, the type of scan that Clayton can perform is, take takes into consideration the whole context of the code base.
+And the reason is that it's not just a scan of the current file, but actually is a scan of the full code base because the type of scan that Clayton can perform takes into consideration the whole context of the code base.

-And it's not like just a linking rule of, let's say, this line.
+And it's not like just a linting rule of, let's say, this line.

-And mainly because here, actually, even if it's the same object here, I mean, the same object is the right object, the checks is performed on the right object.
+And mainly because here, actually, even if it's the same object here, the same object is the right object, the check is performed on the right object.

-Here I should create a bolt.
+Here I should create a check.
 Since it's an insert, I should check for these permissions and I guess the same is here.

 Insert.